Buying short-term coverage in Delaware

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration began allowing for much longer short-term plans as of October 2018, unless a state imposed its own restrictions.

-Before the Trump Administration relaxed the federal rules for short-term health insurance plans, Delaware did not have its own rules.
+Before the Trump administration relaxed the federal rules for short-term health insurance plans, Delaware did not have its own rules.
 But the Delaware Insurance Department noted in August 2018 that it was “conversing with other nearby states to inquire what regulations they have adopted” in terms of short-term health plans, and was beginning the process of drafting their own regulations.

 The state’s new regulations were published in November, and took effect on December 1, 2018, limiting short-term plans to three months in duration and prohibiting renewals.
 Delaware residents had a short window — from October 2 to November 30 — during which longer short-term plans were available for purchase.
 But those plans were no longer available after the end of November, and most of the insurers that previously offered short-term plans in the state had stopped doing so by December 2018.
+Several of them had rejoined the state’s market by mid-2019, however.

 How long can short-term plans last in Delaware?